Bovier History, Family Crest & Coats of Arms

 Early History of the Bovier family

-Another 255 words (18 lines of text) covering the years 1327, 1455, 1487, 1800, and 1882 are included under the topic Early Bovier History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Bovier research.
+Another 70 words (5 lines of text) covering the years 1327, 1455, 1487, 1800, and 1882 are included under the topic Early Bovier History in all our PDF Extended History products and printed products wherever possible.

 Bovier Spelling Variations